404notfound-erdosbootcampproject/reddit_analysis/README.md

 - Elon Musk's tweets about cryptocurrencies and their influence on cryptocurrency prices
 - The GameStop short squeeze, which was driven by posts on the subreddit r/wallstreetbets

 For a subreddit, it is therefore useful to have predictors for the "popularity" of a post.
-Our project defines a "popularity" metric and models this using features of a post that can be gathered within an hour of its posting.
+Specifically, we might be interested in classifying whether a post will cross a certain level of popularity, for example reaching the front page of the subreddit on a given day.
+In our project, we define a popularity threshold and create a model to classify posts by whether they cross this threshold.

 ## Description of the Data

-We used the Python Reddit API Wrapper (PRAW) to scrape data on posts and their comments from the subreddit r/wallstreetbets.
+We used the Python Reddit API Wrapper (PRAW) to scrape data on posts and their comments from the top posts of the week on the subreddit r/wallstreetbets.
 From each comment we gather the id of the parent post, which allows us to link the comment data to the post data.

 We completed our initial analysis on a dataset of posts from several months on r/wallstreetbets.
 We observed that the popularity of the subreddit as a whole waxes and wanes over time, and so in our final analysis, we focus in on posts from a single week.